Interview with Peter Dalle, Johan Ulveson & Claes Månsson from Lyrro (2018)

 Peter: I had first an idea about a movie named Away as a working title, that everyone wants to go away.
 Live abroad.
-We want away even when we’re on the metro, most because we don’t want to work or to grow old.
-We want to be apart so much things.
+We want away even when we’re in the metro, mostly because we don’t want to work or to grow old.
+We want to be apart so many things.
 We have a hard time to be in the present.

 Johan: It was something that felt good.
-Time has rush ed by and bring connection together with each other.
-The new cast ensemble has been amazing and was an obviously choice, so it was a fun time to shoot this movie.
+Time has rushed by and bring connection together with each other.
+The new cast ensemble has been amazing and was an obvious choice, so it was a fun time to shoot this movie.

 Peter: It’s important to have this at night-talk, isn’t just to eat dinner and to have fun.
 At the theater, I usually set up a play on two weeks and after I would have a dinner where people speak out something that they have thought earlier about.
 It’s really important that we get to know each other and not just there for the job.
 Who are these people?

 What roles in this movie was the most fun and difficult to do?

 Johan: I believe that the most fun was almost that senile-scene, the one that me and Peter did together.
 It was like it was the hardest as well, because of the late rewriting of the same scene, right during the time we were making the movie.